helloSystem/KWin/README.md

 [KWin](https://userbase.kde.org/KWin/en) is the window manager used in KDE Plasma.
 It increasingly sees adoption on Qt-based desktop systems that are otherwise not using KDE Plasma, including CutefishOS, CyberOS, Deepin, Nitrux, and [helloSystem](hellosystem.github.io) beginning with 0.5.0.
 However, KWin and its packaging are currently not optimized for use outside of KDE Plasma yet, drawing in "half of KDE Plasma" as dependencies.

-Installing the `plasma5-kwin` package on helloSystem draws in hundreds of megabytes.
+Installing the FreeBSD `plasma5-kwin` package on helloSystem draws in hundreds of megabytes.

 ```
 FreeBSD% sudo pkg install plasma5-kwin